(03) 5271 7654

 Medical Oncologist

-Dr Rebecca Prince was awarded her Bachelor of Medicine and Surgery (MBBS) from the University of Western Australia in 2005, followed by Advanced Training in Medical Oncology in Brisbane, Queensland.
-She was awarded her Fellowship to the Royal Australian College of Physicians as a Medical Oncologist in 2012.
-She then undertook a Clinical Fellowship with a focus on Quality Improvement/Health Services at the Princess Margaret Cancer Centre in Toronto, Canada until June 2018.
-She was then appointed as a Staff Physician at Princess Margaret Cancer Centre in 2018, a position she held until her return to Australia at the end of 2022.
-Princess Margaret Cancer Centre is recognized as one of the top 5 cancer research centres in the world.
+She undertook a Clinical Fellowship on Quality Improvement/Health Services at the Princess Margaret Cancer Centre in Toronto, Canada, and was appointed as Staff Physician at Princess Margaret Cancer Centre in 2018, a position she held until her return to Australia at the end of 2022.
+Princess Margaret Cancer Centre is recognized as a top 5 global cancer research centres.

 Dr Prince completed her Masters in Quality Improvement and Patient Safety at the University of Toronto in July 2018 and a Certificate in Health Informatics, Quality Improvement and Patient Safety at McMaster University in 2022.